 First of all, we need to make sure we have pass-through authentication agents deployed.
 In my environment I already have these agents deployed in the source (FORESTROOT), but not in the target domain.
 Obviously non-migrated users on the pass-through domain can authenticate.

 So in order to first prove that the user is authenticating against the local domain (rather than using password sync), after the login, I checked the Security eventlog on the domain controller:

-The event shows that the AzureADConnectAuthenticationAgentService.exe
+The event shows that the AzureADConnectAuthenticationAgentService.exe is requesting impersonation.

 We can now also deploy additional agents on the target system, in my case I installed the agent on the target domain controller (but obviously you should follow official recommendations).
 The agent can be downloaded from the portal:

 After the installation, I wanted to make sure that the newly deployed agent was able to authenticate my non-migrated users.
 Similar to how ADFS (see chapter 3a) setup was done.
 In order to force the new domain controller to authenticate my users, I stopped the agent on the FORESTROOT domain controller.

 Now when we try to login to AAD with a non-migrated user, we will still see the following entry in the FORESTROOT domain controller, indicating a successful login.
 You will actually notice 2 entries in the security eventlog.
 The first being a 4768 and the second being 4769